crisperdue/prooftoys-site/content/notes/tech-notes.md

     Even type theory, which was invented *specifically for avoiding junk theorems*, fought this demon and lost in some places, specifically division by zero.
 Most of the type theory systems I know, like Isabelle, Coq, and Lean, made the deliberate choice to totalize the division function so that x / 0 = 0, because it's just more convenient.
 Ironically, Metamath is one of the few systems that bucks this trend, and properly states that division is undefined at zero.
 For example, 1/(1/x) = x is true for x =/= 0, but is "coincidentally" true for x = 0 if you define 1/0 = 0, which saves you having to prove that x =/= 0 when applying this theorem.

-It is interesting to me that HOL Light (and probably HOL 4?) also treat division by zero this way, though I don’t think it is acceptable for Mathtoys, because it is too unconventional.
+It is interesting to me that HOL Light (and probably HOL 4?) also treat division by zero this way, though I don’t think it is acceptable for Prooftoys, because it is too unconventional.

 #### Alternative: null set as null value